adamharrison/liquid-cpp/README.md

 ### Independent

 It should have basically no dependencies, other than the C++ standard library itself.
+There is a small dependency of `libcrypto` if you compile the `Web` dialect, but it is not included by default.

 ### Conformance